 Microaggression: Recurring small remarks, questions, insinuations that make clear: You don’t belong here.

 The videos show what it means to take the courage to experiment, improvise and explore the tools of satire.
 Each group is working differently: one group is having a script which, image by image and sentence by sentence, explains what happens next.
 Another group is improvising in front of the camera.
 Others are discovering unexpected forms of expression in the process of editing, resulting in three short, minimalist, poetic and engaging videos.

-Our solution was different, though.
-We invented a new genre: The “ZOOM Film”.
+Creating videos together with participants spread all over Europe – France, Germany and even Finland.
+This was the challenge we had to face last year.
+Instead of having each participant shooting a video clip with his or her cell phone at home and compiling the clips afterwards, we invented the genre of the “ZOOM film”.
 The students worked in groups of two to five and shot their videos directly on a Zoom compatible device.
-Subsequently they would videoconference with their groups and edit the films together.
+Subsequently, they would videoconference with their groups editing the films together.
 This is how long-distance collaboration was made possible.